gordonguthrie/TheManual/the_manual/chapter1/introduction.md

 SuperCollider offers functionality that allows you **build** and **play** synthesisers.

-This manual focusses on **building** them only: for people to play them using SonicPi.
+This manual focusses on **building** them only: for people to play them using Sonic Pi.

 SuperCollider is a major programming environment in its own right and to learn how to get the most out of it you will need to study it.
 There